 Instructions

 - Soak the tamarind pulp in water for 15 minutes.
-Squeeze and extract the juice and set aside.
+Squeeze to extract the juice and set it aside.

-- Blend the spice paste in a food processor and set aside.
+- Blend the spice paste in a food processor and set it aside.

-- Heat up a wok and add oil.
+- Heat a wok and add oil.
 Stir-fry the spice paste until aromatic.
-Add tamarind juice and bring to boil.
-Add salt and sugar to taste.
+Add the tamarind juice and bring to a boil.
+Season with salt and sugar to taste.

-- Add all vegetables into the wok and turn off the fire immediately.
-Add ground peanut, stir to mix well.
+- Add all the vegetables to the wok and turn off the heat immediately.
+Add the ground peanuts and stir to mix well.

-- Dish out, let cool and serve.
-Acar is best served overnight.
+- Let it cool and serve.
+Acar is best when prepared a day in advance.

 Notes